fumeapp/modeltyper/readme.md

 ```

 ### Enum Eloquent Attribute Casting
-Laravel now lets you cast [Enums](https://laravel.com/docs/9.x/releases#enum-casting).
-This will detect this and bring in your enum class, converting any comments you've made:
+Laravel now lets you cast [Enums in your models](https://laravel.com/docs/9.x/releases#enum-casting).
+This will get detected and bring in your enum class with your comments:

 > `app/Enums/UserRoleEnum.php`
 ```php